CRC Transregio 221|Projects

 Site: Würzburg, Erlangen

-Principal Investigator: PD Dr. rer. nat.
-Friederike Berberich-Siebelt, PD Dr. med.
+Principal Investigator: apl.
+Prof. Friederike Berberich-Siebelt, PD Dr. med.
 Silvia Spörl

 Summary Project B01